fredvs/uidesigner_ext/README.txt

 undo's feature,
 integration into IDE,
 editor launcher,
-for Unix OS : dynamically load of XOrg dependencies, lot of new themes-styles, and much more...
+for Unix OS : dynamically load of XOrg and TThreads dependencies, lot of new themes-styles, and much more...